ajosedev/knowledge/zettel/20220801115328-typescript-const-assertion.md

-# Typescript 'as const'
+# Typescript const assertion

-`as const` can be useful for creating an object and narrowing the types based on the object. e.g.
+Const assertions (`as const`) can be useful for creating an object and narrowing the types based on the object. e.g.
 ```ts
 type Space =
     | '1bu'